APPLICATION CLOSING DATE - THURSDAY 20 OCTOBER 5PM

 (b) If you have completed your studies but have not yet had a graduation ceremony and been awarded a testamur, you should provide official documentation from your institution stating the name of the degree you have completed and the date of completion.

 If you are currently enrolled in your fourth year and your results are pending, provide the name, University, phone and email contacts for your fourth year coordinator on the Supplementary Form.
 Please provide written consent to your fourth year coordinator to release information and results to the University of Sydney for the purposes of application.

 - Individually (or group) conducted research project and thesis

-All qualifications, in particular qualifications obtained from a non-Australian University, must include a major research project and thesis as an essential part of the degree.
+All qualifications, in particular qualifications obtained from a non-Australian Higher Education Provider, must include a major research project and thesis as an essential part of the degree.
 Upload evidence of an individually (or group) conducted research project and thesis, if not detailed on your academic transcript, particularly for non-Australian qualifications.
 Provide degree name, thesis title and thesis abstract, including information on methods used and whether the project was theoretical or conducted with methods consistent with an Australian fourth year Honours degree.

 - Honours class AND grade